 (32) Equity and Diversity Contacts are located on each campus as a point of contact for employees and students about equity issues including possible discrimination or harassment complaints.
-Equity and Diversity Contacts are volunteer employees, appointed by the Pro Vice Chancellor (Academic), who have undertaken training for their role.
+Equity and Diversity Contacts are volunteer employees, appointed by the Deputy Vice Chancellor (Education), who have undertaken training for their role.

 (33) Equity and Diversity Contacts can:

 (34) The Equity and Diversity Contact role does not include advocacy.